Calendar

 Restriction on Outside Employment

-For tenure or tenure-track faculty, extramural activities that are consistent with the individual’s overriding obligation to the University, including consulting and other gainful employment, must be consistent with the principles outlined above and may not require on the average more than one day per week in any academic semester or in any summer month in which the faculty member is receiving compensation for full-time employment at the University.
+No one appointed to a tenure or tenure-track faculty position at NYU may simultaneously hold a tenure or tenure-track position elsewhere.
+Teaching service by Tenured/Tenure Track Faculty and Full-Time Continuing Contract Faculty at other institutions during the academic year must be approved in advance by the Dean.
+For Tenured/Tenure Track Faculty and Full-Time Continuing Contract Faculty, extramural activities that are consistent with the individual’s overriding obligation to the University, including consulting and other gainful employment, must be consistent with the principles outlined above and may not require on the average more than one day per week in any academic semester or in any summer month in which the faculty member is receiving compensation for full-time employment at the University.
+For additional information, please refer to the University’s Policy on Academic Conflict of Interest and Conflict of Commitment.

 Circumstances thought to merit exceptional treatment should be referred in writing to the appropriate dean and the Office of the Provost.

-It is the responsibility of departmental chairpersons or heads and of the deans of the various schools to protect the interest of the University in the full-time service of its full-time faculty, professional research and library staffs, and administration.
+It is the responsibility of departmental chairpersons and heads and of the deans of the various schools to protect the interest of the University in the full-time service of its full-time faculty, professional research and library staffs, and administration.

 Limitation on Degree Candidacy